sydasif/python-book/docs/source/05_loop/index.md

 # Loops in Python

-Loops are essential programming technics that are found in all programming languages, a loop is a set of instructions or statement that are executed and repeated, until a certain condition is meet.
-Python programming language provides the following types of loops to handle this requirements.
-Python provides two ways for executing the loops.
+Loops are a basic part of all programming languages.
+They let you run a set of instructions over and over until a certain condition is met.
+In Python, there are two main types of loops:

-- For loop
+- **For loop**
-- While loop
+- **While loop**

 ```{toctree}
 :maxdepth: 1